seanc-dev/personal-site/content/pages/do.md

 ## Coding

-I spent years working with relational databases in the corporate world until I decided to get series about building the full stack.
+I spent years working with relational databases in the corporate world until I decided to get serious about building the full stack.
 Coding is now a genuine love of mine.

+You'll find a few of my projects below:

 ###### Personal Site